gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ---
 layout: post
-title: Social Awareness of Filipinos in Social Media
+title: News Awareness of Filipinos in Social Media
 subtitle: Machine learning with the use of Ridge Regression and TFIDF
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]